|By Luu - Own work, CC BY-SA 4.0, |

 And the cream of the crop—Trusova, Valieva and co., were doing Quads.

 A quad, as the name suggests, involves four spins.
 Four spins, in the air, launching off ice and landing again, on that single blade.
-Not the quad-axel, yet, but the other jumps.
+Not the quad-axel, yet, but the other jumps?
+They were landing quad-loops and quad-lutzes.
+It was a sight to behold, a jaw-dropper, when done right.

-No female skater outside of Russia has been able to land a quad in competiton other than Alyssa Liu (USA), who only did it as a junior (it is seen a relatively easier for juniors who are lighter and shorter), and Miki Ando.
+No female skater outside of Russia has been able to land a quad in competiton other than Alyssa Liu (USA), who only did it as a junior (it is seen a relatively easier for juniors who are lighter and shorter, to do more difficult jumps), and Miki Ando.

 |Miki Ando doing Miki Ando things|